openSUSE/wicked/man/src/ifcfg-team.5.md

 To setup a team interface you need a configuration file ifcfg-team&lt;X&gt; with the usual network settings.
 But you must add additional variables

+`TEAM_NOTIFY_PEERS_COUNT`
+:    Number of bursts of unsolicited NAs and gratuitous ARP packets sent
+     after port is enabled or disabled.
+If not set, use teamd default.

+`TEAM_NOTIFY_PEERS_INTERVAL`
+:    Value is positive number in milliseconds.
+Specifies an interval between
+     bursts of notify-peer packets.
+If not set, use teamd default.

+`TEAM_MCAST_REJOIN_COUNT`
+:    Number of bursts of multicast group rejoin requests sent after port is
+     enabled or disabled.
+If not set, use teamd default.

+`TEAM_MCAST_REJOIN_INTERVAL`
+:    Value is positive number in milliseconds.
+Specifies an  interval between
+     bursts of multicast group rejoin requests.
+If not set, use teamd default.

 `TEAM_RUNNER`
 :    must be set to one of the following types to identify this interface as
      a team interface: